Henry H. Chambers: Biography

 Henry Chambers was born on October 1, 1790, in Lunenburg County, Virginia.
-He attended and graduated from the College of William and Mary in 1808 and from the University of Pennsylvania School of Medicine in Philadelphia in 1811.
+He attended and graduated from the College of William & Mary in 1808 and from the University of Pennsylvania School of Medicine in Philadelphia in 1811.
 Chambers moved to Madison, Alabama and began practicing medicine.
 After serving in the American Indian Wars as a surgeon, he returned to Alabama, settling in Huntsville.
 He served as a member of the Alabama Constitutional Convention in 1819 and in the Alabama House of Representatives in 1820.

 After unsuccessfully running for Governor of Alabama in 1821 and 1823, Chambers was elected as a Jacksonian to represent the state in the United States Senate.
 He assumed office on March 4, 1825, until his death.
 He died on January 24, 1826, at Flat Rock near Kenbridge, Virginia, while en route to Washington, D.C.
 Chambers was interred in the family burial ground at Flat Rock.